Brass Faculty: David Jolley, Judith Saxton, John Ilika, Matt Ransom

 Intensive personalized instruction - Preparation for career success

 Offering the highest level of instruction by an internationally acclaimed faculty, the brass program at the University of North Carolina School of the Arts is tailored to the individual student's needs and professional goals.
 The program of study enables students to develop and refine their technical skills and interpretive abilities through the study and performance of significant works from the brass literature while under the close guidance of their faculty mentor.
 Studio size is maintained between nine to 12 students, which encourages extensive personalized attention and faculty/student interaction.

 Weekly studio master classes offer an opportunity for performances with the collaborative piano faculty on solo repertoire, and provide a group setting for learning everything related to being a successful brass player including mock orchestral auditions.
-Studio master class time can also be utilized for the horn choir, trombone choir, trumpet ensemble and tuba quartet groups to hone their ensemble and listening skills.
+Studio master class time also can be used for the horn choir, trombone choir, trumpet ensemble and tuba quartet groups to hone their ensemble and listening skills.
 Frequent guest artists contribute to the atmosphere of educational exchange of information.
-Additionally, there are Brass Concerts offered during Intensive Arts and the final term featuring all of the brass chamber groups, large and small.
+Additionally, there are Brass Concerts offered during Intensive Arts, which is a period in December when academic classes are suspended to allow for specialized workshops and individualized study of the student's art, and the final term featuring all of the brass chamber groups, large and small.

 All of the faculty are active performers on their instruments and bring the practical application of how to succeed as a musician today to their studios.
 Furthermore, a combination of community and regional professional opportunities outside UNCSA in the Piedmont Triad area widen the scope of the students' career perspectives and supports a contemporary, market-sensitive approach to educating musicians.